 When choosing an insect repellent, you’ll want one that not only repels, but kills ticks and mosquitoes.
 The active ingredient in permethrin kills ticks and mosquitoes that come in contact with treated clothing.
 Watch our video below to see Tyndale’s exclusive line of FRMC® garments with durable Perimeter Insect Guard™ in action:

 Interested in purchasing permethrin-treated FR?
 Shop retail now!
 Already in a Tyndale managed program and want to purchase or add permethrin-treated FR to your catalog?
 Download our permethrin-treated FR flyer to view available permethrin-treated garments and contact your National Account Executive if you have questions.
-Stay tuned for our next post in the summer safety series on sunscreen and FR clothing.
+Stay tuned for our next post in the summer safety series on thunderstorm safety.